rishu110067/Hotel-Duktuk/README.md

 # Hotel-Duktuk

-Website for Hotel Duktuk in Turtuk, Ladakh.
+A Responsive Website for Hotel Duktuk in Turtuk, Ladakh.

 https://rishu110067.github.io/Hotel-Duktuk/